thanpolas/toddmotto.github.io/_posts/2013-05-30-revisiting-svg-workflow-for-performance-and-progressive-development-with-transparent-data-uris.md

 }
 {% endhighlight %}

 I really liked this as it suddenly made some sense in a crazy way.
-The _blank.gif_ image was 1px by 1px in dimensions, and literally stretched into the width and height it's needed to be - really smart.
+The _blank.gif_ image was 1px by 1px in dimensions, and literally stretched into the width and height it's needed to be by the CSS, not the physical HTML dimensions - really smart.

 The above 'Google' technique I like to explain to others as a transparent window image with a background image, essentially you're looking through a transparent image to see a background image.
 This is also amazing for icons...